Oct 8, 2017 | 0

 Check out Gaia’s set from EDC Las Vegas 2015 by clicking HERE!

 Other masked personas have never openly admitted who’s behind the mask.
 Extremely popular DJs as of late such as Marshmello.
-Someone who seemingly burst on the scene out of nowhere.
-Who’s been supported or endorsed by prominent names in the community such as Sikdope, Jauz, and Jack U.
+Someone who seemingly burst on the scene out of nowhere and has been supported or endorsed by prominent names in the community such as Sikdope, Jauz, and Jack U.

 Other names have taken to the dark side, sat in the shadows brooding.
 Names such as ︻ ƱZ ︻ known for his “Real Trap Shit” series, and more recently Malaa.
 Although rumors exist and do circulate around these characters as to who their identity is, namely UZ being DJ Troubl.
-Even similarly, Malaa is rumored to be the manager of DJ Snake, and Tchami.
+Similarly, Malaa is rumored to be the manager of DJ Snake and Tchami.
 What is it with the French and having secret DJing identities?